girardHU/first-machine-learning-game/README.md

 ### TODOS
-Add a CLI argument to fasten the game (lower tick rate and increase Players's movement speed) Fix Bouncing to allow bouncing off walls (and obstacles maybe) Display only the best player
+Add a CLI argument to fasten the game (lower tick rate and increase Players's movement speed)
+Fix Bouncing to allow bouncing off walls (and obstacles maybe)
+Display only the best player
+Create a Gamemode where the game pass to the next level by itself (and maybe run each level with optimized ressources)
 Create pre-thought CLI command for each level
+Defin Brain's MAX_STEP and SPEED_VARY dynamically

 ### FIXES
 Sometimes, best player seems to be broken
-Allow resizing of the screen (by setting relative sizes) When the nb of moves is high, it freezes on the first ones and does not play them Regroup loops on players (in Population) (may fix the problem above)
+Allow resizing of the screen (by setting relative sizes)
+When the nb of moves is high, it freezes on the first ones and does not play them
+Regroup loops on players (in Population) (may fix the problem above)